-While more than 80% of cancer patients encounter short-term memory loss during active therapy, according to the study linked below, their chemobrain usually heals.
+While more than 80% of cancer patients encounter short-term memory loss during active therapy, according to the study linked below, their chemobrain sometimes heals.

 Unfortunately, “a subset of patients, particularly those who have been administered high doses of chemotherapy, begin to experience these cognitive side effects months or longer after treatment has ceased and the drugs have long since departed their systems.”

 I did not undergo the chemotherapy drug called 5-FU, discussed below.
 I am a long-term survivor of a blood cancer called multiple myeloma (MM)- I am not a survivor of one of the cancers mentioned in the study linked below.

 However, I do believe that one or more of my high-dose MM chemotherapy regimens acted in a similar fashion to 5-FU.

 I’ve come to terms with the fact that my conventional MM treatments cause a variety of short, long-term and late stage side effects.
 I’m posting and writing about the study linked below because research has identified why some MM survivors develop chemobrain long after they’ve finished chemotherapy administration.

 Further, up until now, I’ve read study after study dismissing chemobrain as a short-term side effect of MM chemotherapy treatment that goes away a few short months after one’s chemotherapy has concluded.